 In 2002 Prince Michael was awarded the International Man of the Year Award by the Plekhanov Economics Academy.
 In 2003, His Royal Highness was awarded the ’Glory of Russia’ by the Plekhanov Economics Academy and was made an Honorary Professor of the Sinerghia Economics and Finance Institute.
 Later that same year, His Royal Highness led a Rally of fifteen vintage Bentleys from Yekaterinburg to St Petersburg as part of the celebrations for the Tercentenary of St Petersburg, in order to raise funds for the Children’s Fire and Burns Trust and St Gregory’s Foundation, as well as other charities.
 The total amount raised was over £120,000.

-In May 2005, Prince Michael as Royal Patron, took part in the White Knights Ride in Russia, starting from Vladivostok and finishing at Khabarovsk.
-The rally was to raise funds for The Prince Michael of Kent Foundation, set up to benefit health, education, culture and heritage in Russia, and is administered by CAF.
-The money raised was also donated to the London’s Royal Marsden Hospital, in great need of a new rapid diagnostic scanner, and Britain’s Charities Aid Foundation Russia (CAF).
+In May 2005, Prince Michael as Royal Patron, took part in part of the White Knights Ride in Russia, a motorcycle event, starting from Vladivostok and finishing at St Petersburg.
+The rally was to raise funds for The Prince Michael of Kent Foundation, set up to benefit health, education, culture and heritage in Russia.

 On November 4th 2009 Prince Michael was presented with the Order of Friendship from President Medvedev, one of the highest orders in Russia, for his work on Anglo-Russo relations.
 He traveled to St Petersburg in 2012 to accept an Honorary Doctorate from the St Petersburg University of Humanities and Social Sciences.